Shreyas-SShetty/LinearAlgebraExperiments_Fall2025/README.md

 $` \begin{bmatrix}0.8 & 0.1\\0.2 & 0.9\end{bmatrix} `$

-Here, each column sums to 1 (law of total probability).
 The matrix is **ergodic**, meaning repeated multiplications lead to a **steady-state** distribution.
 Further details are mentioned in report.

 ### Steady-State